msuthar5/InformationRetrieval/kmeans/README.md

 How to run: python3 kmeans.py

-re-setting kvalue: enter the kvalue on line 327 of kmeans.py
+to reset kvalue: enter the kvalue on line 327 of kmeans.py

 How to run experimental study program: python3 experimental_study.py